Plan Your Visit

 Schedule Your Visit

-Browse information sessions, tours, activites, attractions and other campus events, and add them to an itinerary as with an online shopping cart.
+Browse information sessions, tours, activities, attractions and other campus events, and add them to an itinerary as with an online shopping cart.
 Registration is required for all visitors.

 We offer walking campus tours at select times throughout the year.
-Reservations are required for a group of 10 or more, but we don't take reservations for individuals or small groups.
 Tours are mostly outdoors and last about one hour.
 Tours begin at the Information and Referral Center in the Day Hall lobby.
 Make sure to follow all parking procedures.

 It may take you some extra time to get directions and find parking.
 Allow a minimum of 30-45 minutes to park and make your way to your destination.
 Weekdays between 7:30a.m. and 5:00 p.m.: Stop at an Information Booth to receive a complimentary parking permit and directions to appropriate parking areas.
 Booth locations: Booth 1: 165 Hoy Road, Ithaca, NY 14853, Booth 2: 360 Tower Road Ithaca, NY 14853, Booth 3 311 Campus Road, Ithaca, NY 14853 Evenings and weekends: Information booths are not staffed during this time.
 Free parking is available in some campus lots after 5:00 p.m. on weekdays and throughout the weekend.
 Read posted signs carefully to be sure lots are not permit-resticted during the time of your visit.